ajzenuni/Cloud-Integrated-Metric-Dashboards/README.md

 # Screenshots
 ![K8s overview](images/overview.png)
-Each dashboard contains an overview landing page to showcase some key integrated metrics of the cloud platform.
+Each dashboard contains an overview landing page to showcase some key integrated metrics of the cloud platform
 ![K8s Cluster](images/cluster.png)
 Granular dashboard highlighting a component of the cloud platform in this case Kubernetes Cluster
 ![K8s Node](images/node.png)